5 Insanely Successful Ideas to Get The Appointment with a Major Gift Prospect

 One thing: some donors will simply not want to engage with you and that is perfectly ok.

 Bless and release them.
 Go on to see the people who DO want a relationship.

 Want more help getting in the door and closing major gifts?

-Then join my next Major Gifts Coaching and Mentoring group.
+Then join our next Major Gifts Intensive group.

-You’ll have training and coaching on what to do and say.
-And you”ll have direct access to me.
+You and your team will have training and coaching on what to do and say.
+And you”ll have direct access to your own personal coach.
 We can get your leaders and board trained to help major gift fundraising.

 And your organization can finally start to bring in the major gifts that are really out there for you!